Patient StoriesJune 6 2020

 Austin McGhee teaches Sunday school

-On September 1, 2014, high school senior, Austin McGhee, waved goodbye to his family and drove to work.
+On September 1, 2014, high school senior, Austin, waved goodbye to his family and drove to work.
 “He always texted when he got to work, even though it’s only five minutes down the road,” said his mom, Jennifer Roach.
 “A little while after he left, we were out in the yard, and UT LIFESTAR (the medical center’s aeromedical helicopter service) flew over the house.
 I realized Austin hadn’t texted, and I knew in my heart it was for him.”

 Image removed.

-Austin McGhee suffered a traumatic brain injury in a 2014 car crash.
+Austin suffered a traumatic brain injury in a 2014 car crash.
 In 2020, he graduated from college and is fulfilling his lifelong dream of becoming a teacher.
 Here, he teaches Sunday School at his church in Knoxville, Tennessee.[/caption]

 Jennifer and her husband jumped in the car and followed Austin’s normal route to work.
 When they arrived at the scene of the crash, they found the burnt-out shell of his car smashed against a tree.